LaMonte Wade Jr Player Props: Giants vs. Rangers

-The San Francisco Giants, including LaMonte Wade Jr (.333 on-base percentage in past 10 games, 60 points below season-long percentage), take on starting pitcher Andrew Heaney and the Texas Rangers at Oracle Park, Saturday at 9:05 PM ET.
+On Sunday, LaMonte Wade Jr (.333 on-base percentage in past 10 games, 60 points below season-long percentage) and the San Francisco Giants face the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 4:05 PM ET.

 LaMonte Wade Jr Game Info & Props vs. the Rangers